BsmMokh/Tesla-Stock-Analysis/README.md

     - Identification of major price changes
     - Market event analysis

-## Setup Instructions
-1. Install MySQL and MySQL Workbench
-2. Create the database and table using the provided SQL script
-3. Import the TSLA.csv data using MySQL Workbench's Import Wizard
-4. Execute the analysis queries in sequence

 ## Results Interpretation
 Each query provides specific insights into Tesla's stock performance:
 - Moving averages help identify trends